Welcome to hockey in the era of Trump; Russians make a point with rough rink win over U.S.

-After being battered, manhandled, shut out and generally embarrassed by a team of hockey players from Russians over the weekend, a few shell-shocked American players struggled to explain what had just happened.
+After being battered, manhandled, shut out and generally embarrassed by a team of hockey players from Russia over the weekend, a few shell-shocked American players struggled to explain what had just happened.
 "I don't really have words for it," forward Ryan Stoa said.

 Mr. Stoa was born in 1987 – seven years after "the Miracle on Ice" – and probably didn't think too much about history and context, and how politics sometimes intertwine with sports.